Widest choice of ski holidays from 60+ tour operators

 Best for: Everyone, beginners to expert skiers and party animals

-Chamonix hosted the very first Winter Olympics in 1924 and is located a mere 90 minutes from Geneva, making it perfect for people looking for a short break ski holiday, although don’t let that put you off going for a full week.
 On top of the lively town, with plenty of shops, restaurants and bars, the views of Mont Blanc will have you wanting to stay for days!
 We absolutely love the pedestrianised centre as well.
-Off-piste skiing is fantastic here and each season the Free Ride World Tour stops here - we wouldn’t recommend copying their lines.
-There's plenty of skiing for one week but there's also the possibility to ski in Italy, with a short drive over to Courmayeur.
+Off-piste skiing is fantastic here and each season the Free Ride World Tour stops here – we wouldn’t recommend copying their lines.
+There's plenty of skiing for one week but there's also the possibility to ski in Italy, with a short drive over to Courmayeur where you’ll find good value meals on the mountain.

 View ski holidays to Chamonix here